 Fractional Farrow Delay Filter

-In signal processing, the need sometimes arises to nudge or fine-tune the sampling instants of a signal by a fraction of a sample.
+In signal processing, the need sometimes arises to nudge or fine-tune the sampling instants of a signal by a fraction of a sample, for example aligning multi-channel data in smart grid applications.
 An FIR Farrow delay filter is typically employed to achieve this task, and may be combined with a traditional integer delay line in order to achieve a universal fractional length delay line.

 A Fractional delay based on an FIR Farrow structure may be defined as: